Below Average

 What is Russell County High School's MySchoolScout rating?

-Russell County High School has a composite rating of 4.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Russell County High School has a current MySchoolScout rating of 4.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Russell County High School?